rumpelsepp/blog/content/blog/2020-10-15-ssh-through-websocket.md

 If a Websocket tunnel is desired, just set `ProxyCommand` as well.
 I omit it here.

+On your local machine you create a local portforwarding to your server.
+This portforwarding connects to the reverse tunnel to the target.

 ```
 $ ssh -TN -L 2222:reverse.sock user@example.org
 ```